aws-samples/multi-channel-customer-engagement/deployment-guide/01_AmazonConnect/README.md

 ![connect](./images/image%20(7).png)

 ### Step 5: Review and create
-When you are finished configuring your instance, you can create it.
+When you are finished configuring your instance, review the configuration and click Create Instance

 ## Connect to your Amazon Connect Instance